tdebaets/common/Delphi/Building.md

 GExperts isn't being actively developed anymore for older versions of Delphi, but fortunately you can still download version 1.01 for Delphi 4 [here](http://www.gexperts.org/download/#GX101) (`GX4-101.exe`).
 Follow the installer instructions and launch Delphi when the installation is finished.
 You should now see a new `GExperts` entry in the main menu at the top.
 Click it, and go to `GExperts Configuration` - `IDE`.
 Untick `Disable all IDE enhancements`, and tick `Save DFMs as TXT`.

+Optionally, after installing GExperts, you may want to replace it with the [GExperts-unofficial](https://github.com/tdebaets/gexperts-unofficial) fork.
+This fork provides additional Delphi enhancements that the official version doesn't have.
+See the GExperts-unofficial [README.md](https://github.com/tdebaets/gexperts-unofficial/blob/master/README.md) for more details and further instructions.

 Notes
 -----